musa-atlihan/CarND-German-Traffic-Sign-Classifier-Project/README.md

 The winning team of the [GTSRB](http://benchmark.ini.rub.de/?section=gtsrb) competition achived 99.46% accuracy on the test set ([D. Ciresan, U. Meier, J. Masci and J. Schmidhuber, 2012](http://www.sciencedirect.com/science/article/pii/S0893608012000524)).
 And the average human accuracy is reported as 98.84 ([J. Stallkamp, M. Schlipsing, J. Salmen and C. Igel, 2012](http://www.sciencedirect.com/science/article/pii/S0893608012000457)).

 With ensemble averaging, scaled AlexNet got an accuracy of 98.38% on the test set.
 To get even higher accuracies, it is possible to apply extra data augmentation techniques.
-For example, since the examples have different lighting condisions, applying histogram equalization could help the model to generalize better.
+For instance, since the examples have different lighting condisions, applying histogram equalization could help the model to generalize better.
 In addition, no skip connections ([K. He, X. Zhang, S. Ren and J. Sun, 2015](https://arxiv.org/abs/1512.03385)) or deeper models ([C. Szegedy et al., 2014](https://arxiv.org/abs/1409.4842)) are used in the project, while skip connections are reported as an major factor to improve the performance for other models ([P. Sermanet and Y. LeCun, 2011](http://ieeexplore.ieee.org/document/6033589/)).
-In addition, using the same model, without implementing an early stopping algorithm and training the model to higher number of epochs could help stochastic gradient descent algorithm to find a better minimum for its loss function to improve the performance.
+In addition, using the same model, without implementing an early stopping algorithm and training the model to even higher number of epochs could help stochastic gradient descent algorithm to find a better minimum for its loss function to improve the performance.

 ### Testing on New Examples